akritiko/covid19gr/README_en.md

 **Notes on the dataset**

-1. All the data available to Our World In Data are published under [Creative Commons Attribution (CC-BY) 4.0 International](https://creativecommons.org/licenses/by/4.0/)
+- All the data available to Our World In Data are published under [Creative Commons Attribution (CC-BY) 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+- In order to be fully updated about notes on the datasets, their license and the prerequisites for using or reusing them, please refer to the "Data Source" hyperlink (url) for each of the datasets.

 ### 2.5.
 Official reports archive (urls)